FbW43-2/bdl02_pacakmarko_git_cheatsheet/README.md

 ## 1. Navigate to your git project folder

 Use `cd` to move between folders.
-E.g:
+For example:

 ```
 cd workspace